netopiapayments/doc.netopia-payments.com/docs/get-started/01-signup.md

 :::tip[Create your account]

-Head over to [https://netopia-payments.com/register-netopia](https://netopia-payments.com/register-netopia/#gdpr_content) and start the registration process for your Netopia Payments account.
+Head over to [https://netopia-payments.com/register-netopia](https://netopia-payments.com/register-netopia/#gdpr_content) and start the registration process for your NETOPIA Payments account.

 :::